alabiibrahim/Road-accident-report/README.md

 - [Action Plan](Actionplan)

+# Project Brief
-Project Brief: Road Accident Reports
+Road Accident Reports

-Project Overview:
+# Project Overview
 This project objective is to analyze an accident report dataset to uncover patterns and insights related to road safety.
 It includes trends in accident frequency, locations, times, and causes.
 The goal is to help improve decision-making and reduce future accidents through data-driven insights.

-KEY QUESTIONS TO ANSWER
+# KEY QUESTIONS TO ANSWER

 1. What is the total number of casualties?
 2. What are the total casualties by accidents severities?
 3. Compute the percentage by casualties